How-To Catch Speckled Trout in the Gulf

 Now that you have a better understanding of the habitat and behavior of gulf coast speckled trout, here are some tips for catching them:

-Using the Right Bait for Speckled Trout
+The Right Bait for Speckled Trout

 Speckled trout prefer live bait such as shrimp, mullet, and menhaden.